 The Leica M3 is a "classic" camera for a reason.
 Use the M3's completely manual controls until you get past the lack of technology, and you will then realize that your compositions improve, you really know what exposure means, and you zone focus as easily as breathing.
 No, it does not take a Leica rangefinder to make these things happen.
 But if you want to force yourself down this path, you won't have a better sword at your side than the Leica M3.
 It offers no shortcuts or crutches, and becoming quick and comfident with it requires you to think differently about the fundamentals of photography.Seattle's waterfront area seen through the Leica M3 at 50mm using Fuji's Superia film

 Here's where the X-T1 is unlike the M3.
 While the cameras have similar philosophies towards portability, controls, and even to some extent lenses, they are separated by their approach to technology.
 Fujifilm lets the technology do the heavy lifting.
 The Leica's ode to pure clockwork is shunned by the fully electronic X-T1.
 When it comes to how the photo looks, the X-T1 can set for each frame individually the "film simulation", the sensitivity, the white balance, the sharpening, and more.The Fujifilm shooting in BW-Y film simulation (black and white with a yellow filter)

 But does this actually make the photos better?

-Well that's the point of this entire article.
-Does all this technology actually make better photos?
-Or is it all just a distraction to entertain gearheads?
-This ... is difficult to answer.
-The world of film is not what it used to be – most film stocks are discontinued, new film stocks are rare, and quality development only remains at specialty labs which charge a premium for the favor.
+Film is not what it used to be – most film stocks are discontinued, new film stocks are rare, and quality development only remains at specialty labs which charge a premium for the favor.
+Film is disregarded by most photographers, considered obsolete, antiquated, derelict.
 You don't need me to tell you that Digital photography is ubiquitous, and won the war years ago.
-But have our photos improved?A photo taken with the M3, exposure, focus, and composition all set by me
+But has digital made our photos better?A photo taken with the M3, exposure, focus, and composition all set by me